osa10928/GwG-Restaurant1/README.md

 ## Part II
-The goal of this stage of the assignment is to turn the application into a complete Progressive Web Application.
-This involved getting the application to rate above a 90% in Google Chromes Lighthouse (which audits websites/applications based on numerous categories).
-This mark is achieved if we disregard how the rating is affected by the Google Maps API.
-While Front End build tools weren’t explicitly required, I benefited greatly from using one in particular: Gulp.
-This application also leverages several optimizations such as image, Javascript and CSS compressions, lazy-loaded images, and data storage using the browser's index database.
+The goal of this stage of the assignment is to turn the application into a complete Front End Progressive Web Application.
+The involved getting the data from a remote serve instead of from a json file.
+The next step was getting the application to rate above a 90% in Google Chromes Lighthouse for Progressive Web applications.
+This mark is achieved if we disregard the how the rating is affected by the Google Maps API.
+While it was not explicitly required, this step was also made vastly easier and faster by utilizing Front End development automation tools, in this case, Gulp.
+This application also leverages several optimizations such as image, Javascript and CSS compressions, lazy-loaded images, serving gzip files and data storage using the browser's index database.

 ### Requirements
 The requirements for this stage of the project are the same as those of the first, namely, node, npm, and imagemagick: